aalekseev/10-steps-security-pycon-ee-2020/slides/11-sensitive-data.md

         fields = ("profile_pic", "job_title")
 ```
 <!-- note
-This is a declaration of how database model will be coonverted
+In this code example we see a declaration of how database model will be converted
-to a Python datastructure which will be rendered as a JSON in an server API response.
+to a Python datastructure, which will be rendered as a JSON in an server API response.

 In the upper example you see a lazy code where you are not specifying database model fields,
 you just telling the frameowrk to expose everything from the DB.